Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

 1. Add product
 2. Pick quantity
 3. Save
-After saving the estimated price, which is pulled from CRM/CE, will be populated.
+After saving the estimated price, which is pulled from CE, will be populated.
 This may not be the price that is actually paid but is a stored list price that adjustments can be made to.
 4. Submit for Approval
     - Checks for any products that need an applicator license
     - Checks for any seed tech licenses that may be required